cisco-outshift-ai-agents/jira-agntcy-agent/README.md

 This agent was built with **FastAPI**, that can operate using:

 - A **standard API** compatible with [LangChain’s Agent Protocol](https://github.com/langchain-ai/agent-protocol) — an open-source framework for interfacing with AI agents.
+- A **ACP complaint agent interface** using [Agntcy ACP Protocol](https://spec.acp.agntcy.org/#/) — an open-source protocol for interfacing with AI agents.

 ---
 ## **📋 Prerequisites**